ralphbartley/CV/README.md

 **Department of Integrative Physiology, University of Illinois in Urbana-Champaign**  (Jul '11 - May '12)
 _Undergraduate Research Assistant_
-  - Troubleshot another member’s project that was producing erratic results, by analysing data and identifying an early stage mislabeling of samples that continued to be used in subsequent experiments.
+  - Used my problem solving skills to troubleshoot and fix another member’s project, that was producing erratic results, by analysing their data and identifying an early stage mislabeling of samples.
   - Regularly presented personal research progress formally and wrote reports which refined my ability to communicate complex details simply and effectively.

 **Institute for Cell and Molecular Biosciences, Newcastle University** (Nov '10 - Jun '11)
 _Student Researcher_
-  - Joined the lab during my year abroad and demonstrated an ability to gain and apply skills quickly by troubleshooting and fixing the design of the project I was given.
+  - Demonstrated my ability to learn a new domain quickly, as well as gain and apply skills quickly, which I used to troubleshoot and fix the design of the project I was given, in a short time period.

 **College of Veterinary Medicine, University of Illinois in Urbana-Champaign** (Sep '09 - Sep '10)
 _Undergraduate Research Assistant_
-  - Demonstrated ability to work independently to a high standard, propagating mammalian cell lines, growing virii and conducting cancer treatment experiments in mice.
+  - Hired outside of term time after demonstrating ability to work independently to a high standard, propagating mammalian cell lines, growing virii and conducting cancer treatment experiments in mice.
-  - Maintained my position outside of term time and trusted with supervision of the lab while staff were away at a conference for two weeks.

 ## Education

-#### University of Illinois in Urbana-Champaign
+**University of Illinois in Urbana-Champaign** ('08 - '12)
-  - Bachelor of Science in Molecular and Cellular Biology ('08 - '12)
+  - Bachelor of Science in Molecular and Cellular Biology
+  - Recognised for academic achievement as a member of the Phi Eta Sigma National Honor Society
+  - Named author publication in the academic journal Nucleic Acids Research 2014, Vol. 42 Issue 16 doi:10.1093/nar/gku761

-#### Illinois Math and Science Academy Class of 2008
+**Illinois Math and Science Academy** Class of '08

 ## Hobbies